 The first step in external beam radiotherapy is to have a special planning scan (CT scan) of your pelvis.
 This is done to see exactly where in the prostate the cancer is and whether it has spread to areas around the prostate gland or other parts of your body.
 The information on this scan will allow your doctor (oncologist) to see exactly where your prostate is and map the areas that need treatment.

 During the scan the doctor will place small, permanent marks (dots the size of a freckle) of ink onto your skin.
 These permanent ‘dots’ will be used to ensure that the exact same area is treated for each of your treatment sessions.

 The doctor may ask a radiotherapy physicist to make an individual plan for your treatment.
 They will use a computer program to decide exactly where the X-rays need to be aimed to treat your prostate gland while trying to avoid as much of the normal tissue in the surrounding areas (bowel, bladder) as possible.
 This process is very complicated and can take up to a few weeks to be completed.

-When the doctor is satisfied with your plan, you may need to go back to the radiotherapy department for one final check to position the X-ray beams before the actual treatment starts.
-This is known as a verification visit.
+When the doctor is satisfied with your plan, you may need to go back to the radiotherapy department for one further visit for a final check to position the X-ray beams before the actual treatment starts.
+(This is known as a verification visit.)